 The main Excel VBA Conditional Statements are the If ...
 Then statement and the Select Case statement.
-Both of these evaluate one or more conditions and, depending on the result, execute specific actions.
+Both of these evaluate one or more conditions and, depending on the result, execute specific sections of code.

 The two Conditional Statement types are discussed individually below.

 The If ...
-Then statement tests a condition and if it evaluates to True, carries out a set of actions.
-If the condition evaluates to False, a different set of actions are carried out.
+Then statement tests a condition and if it evaluates to True, executes a specific section of code.
+If the condition evaluates to False, a different section of code is executed.

-The format of the If ...
+The syntax of the If ...
 Then statement is:

 |If Condition1 Then|

-In the above If statement, the ElseIf and the Else parts of the conditional statement can be left out if desired.
+In the above If statement, the ElseIf and the Else parts of the conditional statement can be omitted if desired.

 In the example below, an If ...
 Then statement is used to color the current active cell, depending on the value of the cell contents.